-Scan the following QR to add ISAC wechat account
+Scan the following QR to subscribe to ISAC Program

 For those who still are not familiar with, WeChat is a social network: it’s sort of halfway between WhatsApp and Facebook, with the dual purpose of dividing content on your dashboard besides communication via chat.
 WeChat is all this and much more.
 On this platform you can also meet new friends, make online payments to obtain services, or send money to other users.
 It can be used both by private individuals or companies through an “account subscription”.
 This article will only deal with the use of the application for a private user, allowing for the discovery of the functions it has available.